 THE DETROIT ECONOMIC ACTIVITY INDEX measures growth in economic activity for the city of Detroit.
 The index is constructed using a mixed-frequency dynamic factor model of 23 Detroit-specific data series capturing income, employment, residential and commercial real estate activity, electric customer counts, tax revenues, and port activity.
-It is calibrated so that Detroit's historical growth trend (average) equals zero, meaning that an index value greater than zero implies the city's economic activity is growing faster than trend and, conversely, a value less than zero implies its activity is growing slower than trend.
+It is calibrated so that Detroit's historical growth trend (average) equals zero, meaning that an index value greater than zero points to the city's economic activity growing faster than trend and, conversely, a value less than zero points to its activity growing slower than trend.
 The index is then measured in standard deviation units from trend growth.